YCSU/Udacity_SDC_P4_Advanced_Lane_Finding/README.md

                   [300, 0],
                   [980, 0]])
 ```
-This choice of points is verified by plotting the results of the transformation
+This choice of points is verified by plotting the results of the transformation:

 ![][image4]

-asdf
+### Fitting the lane lines

 ![][image5]

-asdf
+### Example output of the pipeline

 ![][image6]